ihassin/fruitymesh-ubuntu-vm/README.md

 ## Changing the ip address

-The inventory file is set to load a DNS entry named 'fruity-vb' (for VirtualBox) and/or 'fruity-p' (For Parallels) .
+The inventory file is set to load a DNS entry named 'fruity-vb' (for VirtualBox) and/or 'fruity-pvm' (For Parallels) .
 Make sure you /etc/hosts contains an entry for it.
 As an example:

 ```
 33.33.33.55	fruity-vb		# VirtualBox version